Goutamkumar08/GenAI/README.md

  Question 1 .Image Scraping, Filtering & Semantic Search

-This project automates image scraping, filtering, and semantic search using deep learning and FAISS.
-It scrapes images from websites, removes ads based on size, and extracts feature embeddings using a pretrained ResNet-50 model.
-The extracted features are indexed with FAISS, enabling fast semantic search to find visually similar images.
-Built with Python, PyTorch, FAISS, and NumPy, it is useful for e-commerce, content-based image retrieval, and automated web scraping.
-Future improvements include CNN-based ad filtering and advanced feature extraction models.
+## Overview
+This project implements an automated image scraping, filtering, and semantic search system using deep learning and FAISS (Facebook AI Similarity Search).
+It enables efficient image retrieval by extracting features from images and performing similarity searches.

+## Tech Stack
+   Python
+   Requests, BeautifulSoup - for web scraping
+   Pillow (PIL) - for image processing
+   PyTorch, Torchvision - for feature extraction using ResNet-50 FAISS -for efficient similarity search
+   NumPy - for handling image embeddings

+ ## How its Work

+   Scrapes Images – Downloads images from the specified website.
+   Filters Ads – Removes small-sized images (potential ads).
+   Extracts Features – Uses ResNet-50 to generate embeddings.
+   Builds FAISS Index – Stores embeddings for fast retrieval.
+   Searches Similar Images – Compares a query image against the indexed images.

+ ## Future Enhancements
+   Implement deep learning-based ad filtering using CNNs.
+   Add support for multi-threaded scraping for faster downloads.
+   Improve feature extraction using CLIP or EfficientNet.